AdobeDocs/experience-manager-screens.en/help/user-guide/channel-level-activation.md

 ### Day Parting {#day-parting}

-1. Select the channel, then select **Dashboard** from the action bar.
+1. Click the channel, then click **Dashboard** from the action bar.

 1. After entering the start date/time and end/date time from the **Channel Assignment** dialog box, you can use an expression or a natural text version to specify your recurrence schedule.